Payments & gateways

 |---|---|---|

-| Webhook signing secret | webhook_secret | whsec_… from step 2 — required since Yatra Pro 3.0.4. |
+| Webhook Secret | webhook_secret | whsec_… from step 2 — required since Yatra Pro 3.0.4. |

-| Enabled payment methods | enabled_methods | Multi-select.
-Tick the methods you enabled in step 3. |
+| Enabled Payment Methods | enabled_methods | Multi-select.
+Tick the methods you enabled in step 3 (default: Card). |

 Step 5 — Test it